-- (i) Dry batch mixers with a rated working capacity of 0.5 cubic yards (0.38 cubic meters) or less, where material is added in a dry form prior to the introduction of a subsequent liquid fraction or where no liquid fraction is added. - (ii) Wet batch mixers with a rated working capacity of 1 cubic yard (0.765 cubic meters) or less, where no volatile organic solvents are used. - (iii) Equipment used exclusively for the manufacture of water emulsions of asphalt, greases, oils or waxes. - (iv) Equipment used exclusively for the packaging of lubricants or greases. - (v) Equipment used at ambient temperatures exclusively for mixing and blending materials which are used to make water-based adhesives. - (vi) Any ink mixing tank or group of ink mixing tanks located at a stationary source, which emit less than an average of 15 pounds of VOC's per operating day for each calendar month from all such tanks.
+- (i) Dry batch mixers with a rated working capacity of 0.5 cubic yards or less, where material is added in a dry form prior to the introduction of a subsequent liquid fraction or where no liquid fraction is added. - (ii) Wet batch mixers with a rated working capacity of 1 cubic yard or less, where no volatile organic solvents are used. - (iii) Equipment used exclusively for the manufacture of water emulsions of asphalt, greases, oils or waxes. - (iv) Equipment used exclusively for the packaging of lubricants or greases. - (v) Equipment used at ambient temperatures exclusively for mixing and blending materials which are used to make water-based adhesives. - (vi) Any coating and/or ink manufacturing operations located at a stationary source, which emit less than an average of 15 pounds of VOC's per operating day for each calendar month from all such operations.
 All records necessary to calculate average daily VOC emissions, such as emission factors, VOC content of each material used, number of operating days per calendar month, and daily or monthly records of material usage, shall be maintained on-site for two years and be made available to the District upon request.

-(15) COATING APPLICATION EQUIPMENT AND OPERATIONS
+(15) COATING AND ADHESIVE APPLICATION EQUIPMENT AND OPERATIONS

 - (i) Powder coating operations where less than 0.5 gallons per day of any surface preparation or cleaning material containing volatile organic compounds are used.
 Monthly purchase and daily or monthly usage records of surface preparation and cleaning materials shall be maintained on-site for three years and made available to the District upon request.
-This exemption does not apply to metallizing gun operations. - (ii) Application equipment and processes used exclusively to apply coatings subject to Rule 67.0 -- Architectural Coatings. - (iii) Any coating operation (portable or stationary) where 20 gallons or less of liquid coatings are applied per consecutive 12-month period.
-Monthly purchase records and daily or monthly usage records of all coatings applied must be maintained on-site for three years to claim applicability of this exemption.
-The volume of coatings applied using non-refillable handheld aerosol spray containers shall not be included when determining the applicability of this exemption. - (iv) Coating operations which exclusively use non-refillable handheld aerosol spray containers. - (v) Coating operations which occur outside defined coating areas for the purpose of maintenance of stationary equipment or for the purpose of touchup operations. - (vi) Coating application equipment located at primary or secondary schools and used exclusively for instruction. - (vii) Liquid surface coating operations which exclusively use hand-held brushes to apply wet fastener primer coatings from containers which are eight (8) ounces or less in size. - (viii) Liquid surface coating operations which exclusively use air brushes with a coating capacity of two (2) ounces or less. - (ix) Any liquid surface coating operation which: - (A) exclusively uses materials with a VOC content of less than 20 grams per liter, less water and exempt solvents, and - (B) is located at a stationary source where less than an average of 30 gallons of such materials are applied per operating day for each calendar month.
+This exemption does not apply to metallizing gun operations. - (ii) Application equipment and processes used exclusively to apply coatings subject to Rule 67.0 Architectural Coatings. - (iii) Any coating or adhesive operation (portable or stationary) where 20 gallons or less of liquid coatings or adhesives are applied per consecutive 12-month period.
+Monthly purchase records and daily or monthly usage records of all coatings or adhesives applied must be maintained on-site for three years to claim applicability of this exemption.
+The volume of materials applied using non-refillable handheld aerosol spray containers shall not be included when determining the applicability of this exemption.
+This exemption does not apply to chromate conversion coating processes, unless such coatings are applied by brush or roller.
+(NOTE: As with all other provisions listed, this provision only provides an exemption from permit requirements and not from any other standards, such as the VOC limits in Rules 67.18 and 67.20.)

+- (iv) Coating operations which exclusively use non-refillable handheld aerosol spray containers. - (v) The application of coatings outside of a defined application station which are necessary to cover minor imperfections or repair minor mechanical damage incurred prior to intended use. - (vi) Coating application equipment located at primary or secondary schools and used exclusively for instruction. - (vii) Liquid surface coating operations which exclusively use hand-held brushes to apply wet fastener primer coatings from containers which are eight (8) ounces or less in size. - (viii) Liquid surface coating operations which exclusively use air brushes with a coating capacity of two (2) ounces or less. - (ix) Any liquid surface coating or adhesive operation which: - (A) exclusively uses materials with a VOC content of less than 20 grams per liter, less water and exempt solvents, and - (B) is located at a stationary source where less than an average of 30 gallons of such materials are applied per operating day for each calendar month.